-Our research horizons: Gastrointestinal

-How do bacteria and host interact spatiotemporall with molecular/cellular mechanisms of infection ?

-- To understand bacterial pathogenesis To provide new paradigms in microbiology, cell biology, immunology, and pathology To strengthen the clinical application of the development of diagnostic products, vaccines, and therapeutic agents
+Our research horizons: Gastrointestinal Pathogen What is the pathogenicity'?
+Herobacter Infection Battles in host Battles in host How do bacteria and host interact spatiotemporally with molecular/cellular mechanisms of infection?
+To understand bacterial pathogenesis To provide new paradigms in microbiology, cell biology, immunology, and pathology To strengthen the clinical application of the development of diagnostic products, vaccines, and therapeutic agents